fennar01/lie-detector/README.md

 ## Usage
 - Launch the app and provide access to your webcam.
-- The system will display a live video feed with a real-time probability score.
+- The system will display a live video feed with real-time face detection.
-- Alerts will be shown if the subject is likely lying.
+- Additional features (lie probability, alerts, etc.) will be added soon.

 ## Contributing
 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## Roadmap
 - [x] Project scaffolding and documentation
-- [ ] Real-time facial detection and tracking
+- [x] Real-time facial detection and tracking
 - [ ] Sentiment analysis integration
 - [ ] Blood perfusion analysis module
 - [ ] Microexpression detection (deep learning)